lisosia/tflite-flops/README.md

 # tflite-flops
-roughly calculate fops of tflite model. only Conv and DepthwiseConv layers are considered for now.
+roughly calculate flops of tflite model. only Conv and DepthwiseConv layers are considered for now.

 ### Install